 Small and unbalanced, Force Z failed to deter the invasion of British Malaya on 8th Dec.
 With no air support and limited understanding of Japanese bomber range, Phillips decided to launch a fast strike on the Kota Bharu landing site in northeast Malaya.
 On 9th Dec, Force Z was spotted by Japanese planes, forcing Phillips to discard his plan and head back south.
 But after receiving a report of a Japanese landing at Kuantan – hundreds of miles away from the nearest IJN airbase – Phillips moved to investigate.

-The final blow was launched at 12.20 hrs.
-Through intense anti-aircraft fire, twenty G4M ‘Bettys’ from Kanoya Air Group overwhelmed Repulse and scored five torpedo hits.
+Against further waves, Repulse used her speed to avoid several torpedoes and suffered only minor damage from high-level bombs.
+But the final blow came at 12.20 hrs.
+Through intense AA fire, twenty G4M ‘Bettys’ from Kanoya Air Group overwhelmed Repulse and scored five torpedo hits.
 One of them is shown here, striking amidships on the port side.
 These strikes caused a rapid list to port before the battlecruiser finally sank at 12.33 hrs – the first time a capital ship was defeated solely by air power on open waters.
 The battleship Prince of Wales met the same fate at 13.20 hrs.
-For the loss of three planes and 21 airmen, the Japanese had severely weakened British efforts to hold Malaya and Singapore.

 Sources